stefanandonov/kiii2025/AWS_EC2_guide.md

 4. Choose **“Application running outside AWS”**
 5. Click **Next → Create access key**
 6. ✅ **Save your Access Key ID and Secret Access Key** — this is your only chance to copy them
+ - **Be extremely cautious with these credentials!
+Don't send them to anyone else, as they can be easily exploited by someone to create expensive resources on your AWS account.**

 ---